Monitor my teen driver (TEENS)

 - Complete the form MV-TEENS (Teen Electronic Event Notification Service (TEENS) Enrollment and Consent) and submit the form to the DMV.

-- Enroll in TEENS when an eligible young driver applies for their learner permit at any local DMV office with their parent or guardian.
+- Enroll in TEENS when an eligible young driver applies for their learner permit at your local DMV office with their parent or guardian.

 Enrollment in the program will continue until your teen is 18 years old.
 When the teen becomes 18, the enrollment is automatically discontinued.